 These documents provide a general reference for OpenStack service credential management.

 This section describes the requirements for installing Ops Manager on OpenStack, including general requirements for installing Ops Manager with Ops Manager and TAS for VMs as well as OpenStack requirements.

 Note: You can install Ops Manager on OpenStack with the TAS for VMs runtime.
 The VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) runtime is not supported for OpenStack.
-For more information about TAS for VMs, see TAS for VMs Concepts.
+For more information about TAS for VMs, see TAS for VMs Components.
 For more information about TKGI, see VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 For TAS for VMs-specific resource requirements, see TAS for VMs Resource Requirements.

 The following are OpenStack requirements for deploying Ops Manager:

 Ops Manager is supported on the OpenStack Ocata, Pike, Queens, Rocky, and Stein releases.
 OpenStack is a collection of inter-operable components and requires general OpenStack expertise to troubleshoot issues that may occur when installing Ops Manager on particular releases and distributions.
 To verify that your OpenStack platform is compatible with Ops Manager, use the OpenStack Validator tool.
 To access the OpenStack Validator tool, see CF OpenStack Validator on GitHub.

 VMware recommends granting complete access to the OpenStack logs to the operator managing the Ops Manager installation process.

 For OpenStack accounts for Ops Manager, VMware recommends following the principle of least privilege by scoping privileges to the most restrictive permissions possible for a given role.